mikeroyal/Developer-Handbook/README.md

 [Flameshot](https://flameshot.org/) is a powerful yet simple to use screenshot software.

+[Timeshift](https://github.com/linuxmint/timeshift) is an application that provides functionality similar to the System Restore feature in Windows and the Time Machine tool in Mac OS.
+Timeshift protects your system by taking incremental snapshots of the file system at regular intervals.
+These snapshots can be restored at a later date to undo all changes to the system.

 [Stacer](https://github.com/oguzhaninan/Stacer) is an open source system optimizer and application monitor that helps users to manage their entire system.
 Also available as an AppImage.

 [Nativefier](https://github.com/nativefier/nativefier) is a command-line tool to easily create a desktop app for any web site with minimal configuration.
 Apps are wrapped by [Electron](https://www.electronjs.org/) (which uses Chromium under the hood) in an OS executable (.app, .exe, etc) for use on Windows, macOS and Linux.